nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Ward: Use `w/` to search by ward.
 * Diagnosis: Use `d/` to search by diagnosis.
 * Medication: Use `m/` to search by medication.
-* Patient Note: Use `pn/` to search by patient note.
+* Patient Notes: Use `pn/` to search by patient notes.
 * Appointment description: Use `a/` to search by appointment description.
 * View parameter constraints [here](#input-parameters)!